Greyson Gunheim

-Greyson Gregory Gunheim (born April 4, 1986) is an American former professional football defensive end who played for the Oakland Raiders of the National Football League (NFL).
+Greyson Gregory Gunheim (born April 4, 1986) is an American former professional football player who was a defensive end for the Oakland Raiders of the National Football League (NFL).
 He was signed by the Raiders as an undrafted free agent in 2008.
-He played college football at Washington.
+He played college football for the Washington Huskies.

 Early life

 Prior to attending Washington Gunheim was a stand-out player at Analy High School in Sebastopol, California where he was one of the most heavily recruited players in Redwood Empire history.
 He was named his area's defensive player of the year by the Petaluma (Calif.)
 Argus Courier.
 He was also named to California's First-team All-state defensive team for mid-sized schools.
 As a senior, he rushed for 1,700 yards and 25 touchdowns, but stood out even more as a defensive lineman, he had 55 tackles and 11 sacks and helped team to a 9-3 record as a senior.
 He was also a member of the Analy basketball team.
 Gunheim is considered the greatest Tiger athlete since Chip "The Skip" Castleberry.

 On June 25, 2010, he married Katie Zagroba in his hometown of Sebastopol, California.